This page covers:

 We use the Passivhaus Planning Package (PHPP) for energy calculations because of the performance gap in SAP calculations.
 PHribbon REALcosting gives reliable energy performance using Passivhaus software and produces indicative build costs as well.
 For long term energy use accurate energy calculations do make a difference, small percentage errors end up being quite large.

 In the UK energy calculations are widely available using SAP based methods because they are required by Building Control for new houses, however the construction industry recognises and frequently discusses a ‘performance gap’ where buildings do not meet the energy performance intended.
+The UK’s Committee on Climate Change reported in 2019 that the performance gap is often 50%, sometimes as much as 100% (UK Housing: Fit for the Future? box4.1 p114)

 Four studies are shown below, the performance gap can be seen in the first 3 studies.
 No Performance gap is seen in the Passivhauses in the last two studies.